-Cost of product revenue.
-Cost of product revenue includes the cost of component parts of our products that are sourced from suppliers, personnel, equipment and other costs associated with our assembly and test operations, shipping costs, warranty costs, and the costs of manufacturing support functions such as logistics and quality assurance.
-The following table summarizes for the periods indicated, a quarter-over-quarter comparison of our cost of product revenue:
+Cost of revenue.
+Cost of revenue includes the cost of component parts of our products that are sourced from suppliers, personnel, equipment and other costs associated with our assembly and test operations, shipping costs, warranty costs, the costs of manufacturing support functions such as logistics and quality assurance, and the costs of services and 3rd party equipment we provide.
+The following table summarizes a quarter and year-to-date comparison of our cost of revenue from the same periods in the prior year:

-Three n ended Ma Variance 2004 vs. 2003
+(\$ in thousands) Three months ended June 30, Variance 2004 vs. 2003 Six months ended June 30, Variance 2004 vs. 2003 2004 2003 \$ % 2004 2003 \$ % Cost of revenue \$ 4,651 \$ 2,881 \$1,770 61% \$ 8,472 \$ 6,172 \$2,300 37% Gross Margin/(Loss) Percentage (25)% (54)% (22)% (77)%

-(\$ in thousands) 2004 2003 \$ %
+The increase in cost of revenue for the three and six month periods ending June 30, 2004 compared to the same periods in 2003 was primarily driven by higher product sales.
+Our gross margin/(loss), while still negative, improved by 29 and 55 percentage points, respectively, for the three and six month periods ending June 30, 2004 compared to the same periods last year primarily due to the following factors:

-Cost of product revenue \$ 3,821 \$3,292 \$ 529 16%
+- material cost reductions on component parts for our flywheel based products due to engineering-driven cost reductions, supplier pricing discounts associated with increased order quantities, and the engagement of several lower priced suppliers; - a decrease in our direct and indirect manufacturing capacity and spending levels in April 2003 through a 42% staffing reduction; and - the sale of several units in the first and second quarters of 2004 that had previously been written down as potentially excess or obsolete inventory.
+As a result, our cost of revenue benefited by approximately \$270,000 in the first quarter and \$113,000 in the second quarter.

-Percent of total product revenue 118% 203%
+Our gross margin improvements were reduced due to the following two items:

-The increase in cost of product revenue in the first quarter of 2004 as compared to the first quarter of 2003 was primarily attributable to higher product sales.
-The percentage of cost of product revenue in relation to total product revenue, which we refer to as our product gross margin/(loss) percentage, while still negative, improved by 85% in the first quarter of 2004 from the first quarter of 2003 due to lower product costs as a result of our engineering-driven cost reductions and a decrease in our direct and indirect manufacturing capacity and spending levels.
-Two offsetting items also affected product costs and gross margins/(loss) in the first quarter of 2004.
-First, we sold several units that had been previously written down as potentially excess inventory.
-As a result, our cost of product revenue improved by approximately \$270,000 when compared to current standard costs.
-Second, we deferred \$334,000 of revenue due to a 20% performance guarantee, which is a part of a particular customer sales agreement we entered into during the fourth quarter of 2003.
-Because of the uncertainties of this performance guarantee, we recognized only 80% of the revenue for this sales agreement and 100% of the cost during the quarter, which negatively affected our gross margin.
-We expect that the performance guarantee will be satisfied in the fourth quarter of 2004 at which point we will recognize the revenue deferred, thereby improving our gross margin for that quarter.
+- deferral of \$334,000 and \$207,000 of revenue in the first and second quarters of this year, respectively, due to a 20% performance guarantee as part of a customer sales agreement we entered into during the fourth quarter of 2003.
+Because of the uncertainties of this performance guarantee, we recognized only 80% of the revenue for this sales agreement and 100% of the cost during the first and second quarters of this year, which negatively affected our gross margin.
+We expect that the performance guarantee will be satisfied in the fourth quarter of 2004 at which point we will recognize the deferred revenue, thereby improving our gross margin for that quarter; and - project revenue from the CPS system sale of \$1.0 million and \$1.3 million for the three and six months ended June 30, 2004 was priced at the cost for which we purchased the components.

-During 2001 we expanded our manufacturing capacity by increasing our manufacturing facilities in anticipation of future demand for our products.
-This significantly increased our fixed manufacturing expense base, and when demand for our products failed to develop as we anticipated due to the economic slowdown in capital equipment spending in 2002 and the first half of 2003, we took steps to reduce direct and indirect manufacturing capacity and spending levels, including a 30% reduction in manufacturing staffing levels implemented in October of 2002 and a subsequent 42% reduction in April 2003.
-We continue to work on reducing our product costs and we believe that we will reach gross margin break even at approximately \$5 million in quarterly product revenue.
-Items that could impact our ability to improve our gross margin include pricing discounts and customer incentives, product mix, currency fluctuations, and variations in our manufacturing cost and productivity.
+We continue to work on reducing our product costs and we believe that we can reach gross margin break even at approximately \$5 million in quarterly revenue.
+Items that could impact our ability to improve our gross margin include pricing discounts and customer incentives, product mix including the level of project revenue from CPS system sales, currency fluctuations, and variations in our manufacturing cost and productivity.

 Research and development.
 Research and development expense primarily consists of compensation and related costs of employees engaged in research, development and engineering activities, third party consulting and development activities, as well as an allocated portion of our occupancy costs.
-The following table summarizes for the periods indicated, a quarter-over-quarter comparison of our research and development expense:
+The following table summarizes a quarter and year-to-date comparison of our research and development expense from the same periods in the prior year: